BlackNinjaKR/Budget-Virus/README.md

 OR

-1. Download and run the .bat file
+1. Download and run the Budget-Virus.bat file on your Windows computer
 2. Enjoy

 It’s like watching a virus try to be scary… but on a shoestring budget.